johannesulf/dsigma/paper/paper.md

 # Acknowledgements

-We thank Alexie Leauthaud, Rachel Mandelbaum, and Jean Coupon for helping with some of the early design choices.
+We thank Rachel Mandelbaum and Jean Coupon for helping with some of the early design choices.
 Additionally, we thank Chris Blake for comparing the results of `dsigma` against his own independent pipeline.
 Finally, we are grateful to the DES, KiDS, HSC, and DECADE collaborations for making their data publicly available and providing excellent documentation.

 # References